LKummer/homelab-wiki/content/reference/terraform-http-plugin.md

 title: terraform_http plugin
 ---

-This Ansible inventory plugin templates inventory from Terraform state stored in GitLab Terraform state backend.
+This Ansible inventory plugin templates inventory from Terraform state stored in HTTP Terraform state backend.

-It is used for populating Ansible inventory with VMs created with [the `machine` Terraform module]({{< relref "machine-module" >}}) when using local Terraform state.
+It is used for populating Ansible inventory with VMs created with [the `machine` Terraform module]({{< relref "machine-module" >}}) when using HTTP Terraform state backend with GitLab-managed Terraform state.

 There is a sister [`terraform_local` Ansible inventory plugin]({{< relref "terraform-local-plugin" >}}) doing the same thing for local Terraform state.